flljy940/tp/docs/UserGuide.md

 **Input constraints:**<br>

-* `NAME` must be an alphanumeric string with at least 1 alphabet and up to 50 characters long.
+* `NAME` must contain letters, can include numbers, and should not exceed 50 characters.
-* `PHONE_NUMBER` must be strictly digits and between 3 to 15 digits long.
+* `PHONE_NUMBER` must only contain numbers and be between 3 and 15 digits long.
-* `EMAIL` should be of the format `local@domain`, be up to 50 characters long, and adhere to the following constraints:
+* `EMAIL` should be of the format `local@domain`, be at most 50 characters long, and adhere to the following constraints:
   * `local` should only contain alphanumeric characters or the characters `+`, `.`, `_` and `-`, not start or end with any special character and not contain any whitespaces.
   * `domain` is made up of `domain labels` separated by `.`.
     * `Domain labels` should only consist of alphanumeric characters separated only by `-` (if any) and start and end with alphanumeric characters.
     * The last `domain label` must be at least 2 characters long.
-* `ADDRESS` must be up to 100 characters long.
+* `ADDRESS` must not exceed 100 characters.
-* `SUBJECT` must be an alphanumeric string.
+* `SUBJECT`must contain only letters and numbers.

 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` adds a new student named John Doe without any subjects.
-* `add n/Betsy Crowe s/math e/betsycrowe@example.com a/Newgate p/1234567 s/physics`
+* `add n/Betsy Crowe s/math e/betsycrowe@example.com a/Newgate p/1234567 s/physics` adds a new student named Betsy Crowe with math and physics subjects.

 ### Listing all students : `list`